 Make sure you’ve highlighted the contract and discussed any portion of the contract that is confusing or unclear to you.

 If you find any hidden credit card processing fees, be sure to negotiate them out of the contract before you sign.

 Your business could end up paying fees through a payment structure called interchangeplus pricing, where the merchant is charged the regular interchange fee, plus a mark up fee.

 The application process can be complex, but the right processing partner should make it easy for you to understand exactly what you’re signing up for.

 Be certain to discuss debit card and credit card processing rates as they are different, and processing debit cards can be a significant portion of what your customers use for payment.

-You should be able to find a high risk merchant account that charges between 2-4x a traditional merchant account depending on how risky your industry might be.
+You should be able to find a high risk merchant account that charges between 2-4x a traditional host merchant account depending on how risky your industry might be.